jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprojects/write/setmetadataof.md

 * Arguments:
   * `_projectId` is the ID of the project who's metadata is being changed.
   * `_metadata` is the struct containing metadata content, and domain within which the metadata applies.
-An empty string is acceptable if no metadata is being provided.
-* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.SET_METADATA` permission by the project owner for the provided `_projectId`.
+* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the [`JBOperations.SET_METADATA`](../../../libraries/jboperations.md) permission by the project owner for the provided `_projectId`.
-* The function overrides a function definition from the `IJBProjects` interface.
+* The function overrides a function definition from the [`IJBProjects`](../../../interfaces/ijbprojects.md) interface.
 * The function doesn't return anything.

 #### Body

-1. Store the new `_metadata.content` as the `metadataContentOf` the project for the `_metadata.domain`.
+1. Store the project's new metadata content within the specified domain.

     ```solidity
-    // Set the new uri within the specified domain.
+    // Set the project's new metadata content within the specified domain.
     metadataContentOf[_projectId][_metadata.domain] = _metadata.content;
     ```